rahulsmgv51/DataStructureAndAlgorithm/Threads/Multithreading/Readme.md

 * We can achive synchorination with single object reference  if we create multiple object and also use synchronization then we can 't achive.

 ![alt text](image-3.png)

+* WE got this error because of we not this method in synchronized method. > Exception in thread "Thread-1" java.lang.IllegalMonitorStateException: current thread is not owner